-- (1) Except as noted in the following footnotes, all beneficially owned shares are owned with sole voting and investment power. - (2) Asterisk indicates less than one percent. - (3) Includes (a) 2,019,097 shares owned by the William K. Steiner Revocable Trust, of which William K. Steiner and Sheila S. Steiner, his wife, are the co-trustees with independent authority to vote, transfer and sell these shares, (b) 2,019,097 shares owned by Michael S. Steiner and (c) 482,760 shares owned by Cindy B. Greenstein, all of which shares are subject to an Amended and Restated Stockholders Agreement pursuant to which these stockholders have agreed to vote these shares for the election as the Company's directors of those persons designated by the holders of a majority of the shares subject to the Stockholders Agreement that are presently owned by the William K. Steiner Revocable Trust and Michael S. Steiner.
-See "Stockholders Agreement," below.
-As a result, each of William K. Steiner, Sheila S. Steiner and Michael S. Steiner are, under applicable Securities and Exchange Commission rules, deemed to be the beneficial owners of all of such shares, with shared voting power.
-Each person whose shares are subject to the Stockholders Agreement has sole dispositive power with respect to all of the shares reflected as owned by such person in the above table. - (4) Cindy Greenstein is the wife of Alan I. Greenstein, Executive Vice President and Chief Operating Officer of the Company's Steiner-Atlantic Corp. subsidiary.
-Under applicable Securities and Exchange Commission rules, Alan I. Greenstein may be deemed an "executive officer" of the Company.
-See "Executive Compensation," below.
-Mr. Greenstein disclaims beneficial ownership of the shares owned by Cindy Greenstein. - (5) Represents (a) 163,718 shares (2.3% of the Company's outstanding Common Stock) owned by Mr. Indelicato and his wife as co-trustees under his living trust under which the sole lifetime beneficiary is Mr. Indelicato and (b) 141,219 shares (2.0% of the Company's outstanding Common Stock) owned by Mr. Indelicato and his wife as co-trustees under the living trust of Mr. Indelicato's wife under which the sole lifetime beneficiary is Mr. Indelicato's wife.
-Mr. Indelicato disclaims beneficial ownership of the shares owned by his wife's living trust. - (6) Represents shares which are not outstanding but which are subject to issuance upon the exercise of a stock option that is presently exercisable in full. - (7) Includes 21,494 shares owned by Mr. Frank's wife, as to which Mr. Frank disclaims beneficial ownership. - (8) Includes 10,000 shares which are not outstanding but which are subject to issuance upon the exercise of a stock option that is presently exercisable in full. - (9) Includes 5,000 shares owned by Mr. Wagner's wife, as to which Mr. Wagner disclaims beneficial ownership. - (10) Includes (a) 650,473 shares owned by or for the benefit of spouses of executive officers and directors, as to which such executive officers and directors disclaim beneficial ownership, and (b) 20,000 shares which are not outstanding but which are subject to issuance upon the exercise of stock options that are presently exercisable in full.
+- (1) Except as noted in the following footnotes, all beneficially owned shares are owned with sole voting and investment power. - (2) Asterisk indicates less than one percent. - (3) Includes (a) the 2,019,097 shares owned by the William K. Steiner Revocable Trust, of which William K. Steiner and Sheila S. Steiner, his wife, are the co-trustees with independent authority to vote, transfer and sell these shares, (b) 2,019,097 of the shares owned by Michael S. Steiner and (c) 362,070 of the shares owned by Thrifty Rent-A-Car System, Inc. ("Thrifty"), which shares are subject to an Amended and Restated Stockholders' Agreement and an Amendment to Stockholders' Agreement and Joinder of Amended Stockholders' Agreement (together, the "Stockholders' Agreement") pursuant to which all of these shares are to be voted for the election as the Company's directors of those persons designated by the holders of a majority of the shares subject to the Stockholders' Agreement owned by the William K. Steiner Revocable Trust and Michael S. Steiner (the "Steiner Family").
+See "Stockholders' Agreement," below.
+As a result, each of William K. Steiner, Sheila S. Steiner and Michael S. Steiner are, under applicable Securities and Exchange Commission (the "SEC") rules, deemed to be the beneficial owners of all of such shares, with shared voting power.
+Each person whose shares are subject to the Stockholders' Agreement has sole dispositive power with respect to all of the shares reflected as owned directly by such person. - (4) Represents (a) 148,718 shares (2.1% of the Company's outstanding Common Stock) owned by Mr. Indelicato and his wife as co-trustees under his living trust under which the sole lifetime beneficiary is Mr. Indelicato and (b) 126,219 shares (1.8% of the Company's outstanding Common Stock) owned by Mr. Indelicato and his wife as co-trustees under the living trust of Mr. Indelicato's wife under which the sole lifetime beneficiary is Mr. Indelicato's wife.
+Mr. Indelicato disclaims beneficial ownership of the shares owned by his wife's living trust. - (5) Represents shares which are not outstanding but which are subject to issuance upon the exercise of a stock option that is presently exercisable in full. - (6) Includes 21,494 shares owned by Mr. Frank's wife, as to which Mr. Frank disclaims beneficial ownership. - (7) Includes 10,000 shares which are not outstanding but which are subject to issuance upon the exercise of a stock option that is presently exercisable in full. - (8) Includes 5,000 shares owned by Mr. Wagner's wife, as to which Mr. Wagner disclaims beneficial ownership. - (9) Includes (a) 152,719 shares owned by or for the benefit of spouses of executive officers and directors, as to which such executive officers and directors disclaim beneficial ownership, (b) 362,070 shares owned by Thrifty, which shares are subject to the Stockholders' Agreement and are to be voted for the election of directors of those persons designated by the holders of a majority of shares owned by the Steiner Family, and (c) 20,000 shares which are not outstanding but which are subject to issuance upon the exercise of stock options that are presently exercisable in full.

-Stockholders Agreement
+Stockholders' Agreement